aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 * `ssl_connection_string` - (Optional, Available since v1.198.0) The internal or public endpoint for which the server certificate needs to be created or updated.
 * `tde_status` - (Optional, Available since 1.90.0) The TDE(Transparent Data Encryption) status.
 After TDE is turned on, it cannot be turned off.
 See more [engine and engineVersion limitation](https://www.alibabacloud.com/help/zh/doc-detail/26256.htm).
 * `encryption_key` - (Optional, Available since 1.109.0) The key id of the KMS.
 Used for encrypting a disk if not null.
 Only for PostgreSQL, MySQL and SQLServer.
 * `ca_type` - (Optional, Available since 1.124.1) The type of the server certificate.
-This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
-If you set the SSLEnabled parameter to 1, the default value of this parameter is aliyun.
+This parameter is supported only when the instance runs PostgreSQL or MySQL with standard or enhanced SSDs.
+If you set the SSLEnabled parameter to 1, the default value of this parameter is aliyun. **NOTE:** From version 1.231.0, `ca_type` start  support `MySQL` engine.
 Value range:
   - aliyun: a cloud certificate
   - custom: a custom certificate
 * `server_cert` - (Optional, Available since 1.124.1) The content of the server certificate.
-This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
-If you set the CAType parameter to custom, you must also specify this parameter.
+This parameter is supported only when the instance runs PostgreSQL or MySQL with standard or enhanced SSDs.
+If you set the CAType parameter to custom, you must also specify this parameter. **NOTE:** From version 1.231.0, `server_cert` start  support `MySQL` engine.
 * `server_key` - (Optional, Available since 1.124.1) The private key of the server certificate.
-This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
-If you set the CAType parameter to custom, you must also specify this parameter.
+This parameter is supported only when the instance runs PostgreSQL or MySQL with standard or enhanced SSDs.
+If you set the CAType parameter to custom, you must also specify this parameter. **NOTE:** From version 1.231.0, `server_key` start support `MySQL` engine.
 * `client_ca_enabled` - (Optional, Available since 1.124.1) Specifies whether to enable the public key of the CA that issues client certificates.
 This parameter is supported only when the instance runs PostgreSQL with standard or enhanced SSDs.
 Valid values:
   - 1: enables the public key
   - 0: disables the public key